-History - Professor Peierls and Dr Frisch at Birmingham University, UK, made a detailed theoretical study of enrichment methods in 1940.
+History - Professor Peierls and Dr. Frisch at Birmingham University, UK, made a detailed theoretical study of enrichment methods in 1940.
 They recommended gaseous diffusion as the best large scale method.
-The Manhatten Project started in 1942 after the USA entered the Second World War after Pearl Harbour.
-The Project decided to study not only gaseous diffusion but also the electromagnetic method (calutron) and gas centrifugation as three of the best methods.
+The Manhattan Project started in 1942 after the U.S. entered the Second World War after Pearl Harbor.
+The Project decided to not only study gaseous diffusion but also the electromagnetic method (calutron) and gas centrifugation as three of the best methods.

 Principle - Gaseous uranium hexafluoride is forced under pressure to migrate through a porous material.
-Uranium-235 hex molecules travel slightly faster though the pores than uranium-238 hex molecules.
+Uranium-235 hex molecules travel slightly faster through the pores than uranium-238 hex molecules.
 The process has to be repeated a large number of times.
-And uses a lot of energy.
+It uses a lot of energy.

-The very simple principle
+A very simple principle